joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/05/29/world/europe/klm-engine-death-amsterdam-airport.html

 **Is Trump Starting to Worry About a Conviction?**\
-`Railing at the judge, he said Mother Theresa couldn’t beat the charges.`\
+`Railing at the judge, he said Mother Teresa couldn’t beat the charges.`\
 https://nytimes.com/live/2024/05/28/opinion/thepoint/trump-trial-jury

 **Susanne Page, Who Took Rare Photos of the Hopi and Navajo, Dies at 86**\